Information about Schooling during COVID-19

-YMCA will operate as normal.
+YMCA is operating as normal.
 Please book directly with them by phoning 6242 4040 or visiting the YMCA website

 What happens if we arrive at school late or need to pick up early?

-Parents and carers can drop students to the front door.
+Parents and carers can drop students to the office after 9.00am.
 Students will be electronically signed in by front office staff.
 As always it is much easier for the classroom teacher and your child if your child arrives before the 8.55am bell.

-For early collection you may ring through to the front office in advance so that your child can be ready and waiting in the office.
+For early collection you may come to the office or phone in advance so that your child can be ready and waiting in the office.

 As a parent or carer am I able to come into the school?

-We need to minimise the number of adults coming onto the premises.
-Teachers are encouraged to hold meetings with parents and carers via MS Teams or phone.
-We do realise there may be circumstances when a face-to-face meeting would be best.
+- Parents and carers can make an appointment to meet with a teacher.
+This can be face-to-face or via MS TEAMS.
 Please email your child’s teacher to make an appointment.
 We will endeavour to respond within 24 hours.
 As always, phone the office if the matter is more urgent.

-Will there be large gatherings such as masses or assemblies this term?
+Will there be large gatherings such as masses or assemblies?

 Not during Term 3.
 There can be scheduled events held outside of school hours.